[Investigation] Moscow using far right to infiltrate EU parliament

 Serving as a policy advisor to the ENF, Volokhova helped strengthen the ties between far-right politicians and Russian actors.

-In 2017, she was involved in the process of arranging Russian visas for a number of ENF MEPs, including the FN's Nicolas Bay, Edouard Ferrand, Dominique Martin, Joëlle Méllin, Mireille d'Ornano, and Mylène Troszczynski; Janice Atkinson who had been by that time expelled from UKIP; Harald Vilimsky of the Austrian Freedom Party; and Marco Zanni, a former member of the Five Star Movement.
+In 2017, she was involved in the process of arranging Russian visas for a number of ENF MEPs, including the FN's Nicolas Bay, Edouard Ferrand, Dominique Martin, Joëlle Méllin, Mireille d'Ornano, and Mylène Troszczynski; Janice Atkinson who had been by that time expelled from Ukip; Harald Vilimsky of the Austrian Freedom Party; and Marco Zanni, a former member of the Five Star Movement.

 Volokhova also asked to arrange Russian visas for advisors to ENF MEPs and other ENF policy advisors.